stuartcw/Match-Reports/2025/Yokohama_F_Marinos_vs_Shanghai_Shenhua_FC.md

 Briefly mention recent performances or streaks (e.g., “3 wins in the last 5 matches”).
 ### Key Players to Watch:
 Highlight influential players or match-ups.

+#### João Carlos Teixeira
+> "We introduced another young player in Joao Teixeira, who has done great in our reserve team.
+Not only did he show that he could come in and play with some of our top players, he's also shown he can fight for the team.
+He made a great block at the end and it was equally important for us.[Brendan Rogers](https://web.archive.org/web/20150402224656/http://www.liverpoolfc.com/news/latest-news/155235-rodgers-now-we-fight-until-the-end)

+#### Saul Miner
+2021–2023	Yokohama FC

 ### Expectations:
 Note pre-match predictions, tactical observations, or personal expectations.